BangL/Bernadetta-Style-Profile-Tools/README.md

-# NOTICE
-This mod is outdated since all of these features have been added to u21.
-I will still keep this mod up in case anyone for whatever reason wants to use u20.

-# Bernadetta's Profile Tools
+# Bernadetta Style Profile Tools

 Mod that adds buttons to switch character and change name for profiles
+*fork of https://modworkshop.net/mod/38427, updated for U22 and higher.*

 Preview of changing character: https://youtu.be/5laZGLgecJg